-To start, ask yourself questions like, how will you spend the time that has been freed from shutting out technology?
-In other words, explore alternatives to your tech activities.
-If all your hobbies revolve around technology, then it’s high time to find one that’s not!
+In other words, explore alternatives to your tech-related activities.
+If all your hobbies revolve around technology, then it’s high time to find one that does not!

-Don’t forget about rewarding yourself too.
-Hitting your goals may in itself provide immense intrinsic satisfaction, but tangible gratifications like indulging in your favourite video game for a limited period of time before returning to detoxing can also be a strong motivational tool.
-Just make sure you can tell yourself to stop when it’s time to stop.
+Don’t forget to reward yourself as well.
+Achieving your goals may inherently provide immense intrinsic satisfaction, but tangible gratifications, such as indulging in your favorite video game for a limited period before returning to detox, can also serve as a powerful motivational tool.
+Just ensure that you can tell yourself to stop when it’s time to do so.

 3. Establish Healthy Habits

 Old habits die hard.
-Sometimes it’s more than just a tech addiction problem when you catch yourself checking your Facebook every other minute.
-It could be because the act is wired into your brain, like how you manage to brush your teeth while half awake.
+At times, it’s more than merely a tech addiction problem when you find yourself checking Facebook every other minute.
+This could be because the act is ingrained in your brain, similar to how you manage to brush your teeth while half-awake.

-Even if you’re highly motivated and have come up with a perfect plan to get yourself detoxed, habits can easily get in your way.
-The great news is that even though bad habits are difficult to break, good habits, when cultivated with time, are equally resistant.
+Even if you’re highly motivated and have devised an ideal plan for detoxification, habits can easily obstruct your progress.
+The great news is that, although bad habits are challenging to break, good habits can become equally resistant when cultivated over time.

 Find New Hobbies